-Figure 3.- Flowsheet for the production of hydrogen and FT-Fuels The glycerol is fed to a furnace to heat it up and have it gasified.
-In this paper we consider steam reforming and auto-reforming to obtain raw syngas as, seen in Figure 4.
+The glycerol is fed to a furnace where it is heated up and gasified.
+In this article, we consider steam reforming and auto-reforming to obtain raw syngas as seen in Figure 4.
 Steam reforming is an endothermic process with high yield to hydrogen.
-On the other hand, autoreforming is a process which combines steam reforming and partial oxidation so that the oxidation of part of the raw material provides energy for the steam reforming [44].
-In order to develop the equation-oriented models, experimental data from the literature is used, see Martin & Grossmann [33] for further details.
+Conversely, autoreforming is a process that combines steam reforming and partial oxidation so that the oxidation of part of the raw material provides energy for the steam reforming [44].
+In order to develop the equation-oriented models, experimental data from the literature is used; see Martín and Grossmann [33] for further details.